sayali-sulakhe/sayali-sulakhe/README.md

 - 👋 Hi, I’m @sayali-sulakhe
-- 👀 I’m interested in PYTHON,HTML,CSS,JAVASCRIPT,ML.
+- 👀 I’m interested in PYTHON,ML, DL, AI.
-- 🌱 I’m currently Btech CSE Graduate from MIT-WPU , Pune.
+- 🌱 I’m currently working as an AI Engineer.
-- 📫 How to reach me saylisulakhe@gmail.com
+- 📫 How to reach me sayalisulakhe03@gmail.com

 <!---
 sayali-sulakhe/sayali-sulakhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.